 Quitting sugar is instrumental for pain management, longer healthspan, and faster regeneration.
 But quitting itself can be a pain.
-Here are eight ways to make killing sugar easier.
+Here are eight ways to quit sugar easier.

 Anne, 59, used the NO-PAIN Cell with complete remission from chronic pain for nine straight months, when she relapsed.
 It was the first time she had relief for longer than a broken day in the past 25 years.
 Now, new pain centers spread through her body like traveling embers, setting random forest fires.

-Anne intuited the reason.
-She had committed to countless lifestyle shifts as part of her new regimen, except for one.
-She loved her chocolate.
-Sometimes candy.
-White rice.
-And bread.
-She ate more carbs when she was stressed.
-She ate for comfort.
-She ate to smother the pain.
+Anne intuited the reason, she had committed to countless lifestyle shifts as part of her new regimen, except for one.
+She loved her chocolate, sometimes candy, white rice, and bread.
+She ate when she wanted to smother the pain, when she was stressed or when she needed comfort.
 Yet with creeping certainty, the pain returned.